When can YOU get the vaccine? It depends on your health, occupation and where you live

 What if people try to cut the line?

-Concierge medical services in California have already reported wealthy residents are seeking to pay thousands to skip the queue for the Covid-19 vaccine.
-Gov. Gavin Newsom has vowed to monitor the situation and ensure ethical standards are maintained so "those with means, those with influence are not crowding out those that are most deserving of the vaccines."
+Concierge medical services in California have already reported wealthy residents seeking to pay thousands to skip the queue for the vaccine.
+Gov. Gavin Newsom has vowed to monitor the situation and ensure ethical standards are maintained so "those with influence are not crowding out those that are most deserving of the vaccines."

 It's a matter each state will have to handle individually, Hannan said, but in the grand scheme of a nationwide vaccination campaign, it isn't the most troubling concern.